Proxy Directorship, Procuration (Prokura)

 What may such proxy director do?

 This sounds exactly what a normal representative may do on behalf of the company.
-So what is all this jazz about?
 What's the difference?

 The difference between a proxy director and a representative lies in the legal quality and scope of the representation.
-A representative is only allowed to perform what the specific business of the principal brings with it (§54 HGB).
+A representative is only allowed to perform what the specific business of the power of attorney brings with it (§54 HGB).
 The proxy director on the other hand may obligate the company outside of its usual business.

 How do I get a proxy director into my company?